-The Duval County Armory in Jacksonville, Florida was completed in 1916; using bonds issued for $150,000.
-The Gothic-Revival style armory had a fortress-like appearance, with its large towers and arched entrance.
-The building was dedicated as the Duval County Armory.
-The Armory was the headquarters for the National Guard officers of Northeast Florida.
-It housed the state’s largest military drill hall with a stage and balcony, often doubling as an auditorium.
-In the basement of the building there was a kitchen, dining hall, swimming pool, a bowling alley, and a firing range where troops could hone their shooting skills.
+The Duval County Armory in Jacksonville, Florida was completed in 1916.
+The Gothic-Revival style armory has a fortress-like appearance, with its large towers and arched entrance.
+Constructed at a cost of $150,000, the building replaced another armory that was destroyed in the Great Fire of 1901.
+The Duval County Armory was the headquarters for the National Guard officers of Northeast Florida.
+It houses Florida’s largest military drill hall with a stage and balcony, doubling as an auditorium.
+In the basement of the building there was once a kitchen, dining hall, swimming pool, a bowling alley, and a firing range where troops could hone their shooting skills.

 A new armory named after Snyder was built on Normandy Boulevard in 1972, leaving the city to take over the older building.
 The Parks and Recreation department moved in to the Armory in 1973 and added air conditioning.
 With Hogan’s Creek located nearby, the building was prone to flooding in the basement and parking lot.
 The armory was vacated in 2010 and has remain abandoned ever since.
 Designated as a local landmark in 2001, the armory needs significant improvements.
 The building was listed on Jacksonville’s 2017 list of Most Endangered properties.

 Several attempts have been made to find new uses for the Armory over the years.
 In 1986, a Massachusetts businessman tried to buy it from the city in order to turn it into a military museum.
 A city council panel withdrew the bill at the businessman’s request after several of his claims proved to be untrue.
 In 2012, the Armory was being considered as a site for a day center for the homeless.
 After hearing objections from the nearby Springfield neighborhood, the city halted any future plans.